-Three members of the Board of Directors are employees or are associated with Bellock Construction Company, construction manager and accountants for the District, Dacono Properties LLC and Dacono Development Company, Inc., the developers within the District.
-During 2021, Districts No. 1, No. 2, and No. 3 had the same Board of Directors (see Note 6).
+Three members of the Board of Directors are employees and are associated with Bellock Construction Company, construction manager and accountants for the District, Dacono Properties LLC and Dacono Development Company, Inc., the Developers within the District.
+During 2022, Districts No. 1, No. 2, and No. 3 had the same Board of Directors (see Note 6).